or click image to search using:

 To legally pocket all the balls of the player's group (see below for how the player's group is determined), and then the 8-ball.

-One Fifteen Scoring Rules
+One Fifteen 8-Ball Scoring Rules

 Group balls have no point value.
 The player legally pocketing the 8-ball wins the game.